Chart Color Schemes

 Katherine South displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Katherine South, as per the latest Census evaluation, 51.2% of dwellings were houses, with the remaining 48.8% comprising semi-detached homes, apartments, and other types.
-This is in contrast to Non-Metro NT's dwelling structure, which was 77.7% houses and 22.3% other dwellings.
-Home ownership in Katherine South stood at 13.8%, with mortgaged dwellings at 17.5% and rented ones at 68.7%.
+The dwelling structure in Katherine South, as per the latest Census data, consisted of 51.2% houses and 48.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NT had 77.7% houses and 22.3% other dwellings.
+The home ownership level in Katherine South was at 13.8%, with the remaining dwellings either mortgaged (17.5%) or rented (68.7%).
 The median monthly mortgage repayment in the area was $1,325, lower than Non-Metro NT's average of $1,615.
-The median weekly rent figure for Katherine South was $320, compared to Non-Metro NT's $178.
-Nationally, Katherine South's mortgage repayments were significantly lower at $1,325 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure in Katherine South was recorded at $320, compared to Non-Metro NT's $178.
+Nationally, Katherine South's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing